Hereditarily indecomposable continua as generic mathematical structures: Introduction

-In 2006, Irwin and Solecki~\cite{IS06} introduced projective Fraïssé theory, realized a pre-space of the pseudo-arc as a projective Fraïssé limit, and gave an approximate Fraïssé-theoretic characterization of the pseudo-arc.
-Here the term “pre-space” means the Cantor space together with a special closed equivalence relation.
-Since then, many other metrizable compacta were realized as quotients of pre-spaces that are projective Fraïssé limits, for example the Lelek fan by Bartošová and Kwiatkowska~\cite{BK15}, the Menger curve by Panagiotopoulos and Solecki~\cite{PS18}, the so called Fraïssé fence by Basso and Camerlo~\cite{BC21}, and the Cantor fan and the generalized Ważewski dendrite $D_3$ by Charatonik and Roe~\cite{ChR22}.
 On the other hand, the second author~\cite{Kubis13} introduced a framework for approximate Fraïssé theory based on metric-enriched categories and realized the pseudo-arc as a Fraïssé limit directly, i.e. without taking a quotient of a pre-space.
 In the same spirit, the second author and Kwiatkowska~\cite{KK17} realized the Lelek fan and the Poulsen simplex as Fraïssé limits.
 We should also mention that already Mioduszewski~\cite{Mioduszewski62} constructed the pseudo-arc as a Fraïssé limit (without using that terminology) of special countable categories of copies of the unit interval and piecewise linear maps, and proved the surjective universality among arc-like continua.
 Later, Rogers~\cite{Rogers70} used Mioduszewski's formalism to special countable categories of copies of the unit circle and piecewise linear maps of limited degree, proved the amalgamation property for these categories, and constructed pseudo-solenoids (called pseudo-circles by Rogers) universal for the corresponding categories of circle-like continua.

+This approximate Fraïssé theory, which is further developed in the present paper, can be viewed two ways: (1) as a setup for Fraïssé theory of metric structures, and (2) as an alternative approach to projective Fraïssé theory.
+From the viewpoint~(1), the setup complements approaches based on continuous model theory, in particular the line of research starting in the thesis of Schoretsanitis~\cite{Schoretsanitis07}, standardized by Ben Yaacov~\cite{BenYaacov15}, and refined for the purpose of applications in C*-algebras by Masumoto~\cite{Masumoto20}.
+The enriched categorical approach abstracts certain aspects of the model-theoretic setup (namely, approximate commutativity of diagrams and approximate morphisms), so that theory can be directly applied in a broader context, including projective setting, embedding-projection pairs, and comma categories.
+In the present paper we do not work with approximate morphisms, while we provide a robust setup for approximate commutativity, suited not only for non-expansive surjections but also for uniformly continuous surjections.

+From the viewpoint~(2), the key feature of the setup is that the Fraïssé limit is the space itself, bypassing the quotient construction.
+Very recently, another alternative approach to projective Fraïssé theory was developed by the first author, Bice, and Vignati~\cite{BBV25} and \cite{BBVtwo}.
+In this approach, we keep finite graphs as our building blocks, but we allow relations/multivalued maps as morphisms, while the standard inverse limit construction is replaced by taking the so-called spectrum of the $ω$-poset corresponding to a sequence of graphs.
+We believe it is possible to combine the strengths of the different approaches to projective Fraïssé theory within a unified framework.